 Julia Doe received a Ph.D. in musicology from Yale University in 2013.
 She is a scholar of eighteenth-century opera, with particular emphasis on the music, literature, and politics of the French Enlightenment.
 Her first book, The Comedians of the King (forthcoming, University of Chicago Press, 2020), traces the impact of Bourbon patronage on the development of opéra-comique in the final decades of the Old Regime.
 This monograph interrogates how comic theater was exploited in (and worked against) the construction of the monarchy’s carefully cultivated public image—examining the aesthetic, institutional, and political tensions that arose when a genre with popular roots was folded into the courtly propaganda machine.
-Essays and reviews have appeared or are forthcoming in the Journal of the American Musicological Society, Studies in Eighteenth-Century Culture and The Opera Journal, Music & Letters, and Renaissance Quarterly.
+Essays and reviews have appeared or are forthcoming in the Journal of the American Musicological Society, Studies in Eighteenth-Century Culture, The Opera Journal, Music & Letters, and Renaissance Quarterly.
 Prof. Doe is the recipient of the Alfred Einstein and M. Elizabeth C. Bartlet awards from the AMS, as well as grants from the National Endowment for the Humanities, the Fulbright Program, the National Opera Association, and the Beinecke Rare Book and Manuscript Library.
 Before beginning her tenure-track appointment at Columbia, Prof. Doe served in the music department as a Mellon Postdoctoral Research Fellow.

 Assistant Professor of Music, Historical Musicology

 Degrees from Other Institutions: